 Follow up with your healthcare provider as directed:

-You may need to have screening tests for diabetes after you have your baby.
+You will need to have screening tests for diabetes 4 to 12 weeks after you have your baby.
+You may also need to have tests for diabetes every 1 to 3 years for life.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.